-- [] Pre-service - [x] Orientation within 3 months of hire - 2.2.1.11 Recognition and reporting of child abuse and neglect - 1.
+- [ ] Pre-service [ ] Orientation within 3 months of hire - 2.2.1.11 Recognition and reporting of child abuse and neglect - 1.
 Standard(s): Provide a brief summary of how this standard is defined.
 The description should identify the practices that must be implemented by child care programs.
-Include any variations based on the category of care, or ages of the children served: All caregivers and teachers are mandated reporters of child abuse and neglect.
-The Lead Agency will have a written policy for reporting child abuse and neglect.
-The policy will specify that in any instance where there is reasonable cause to believe that child abuse or neglect has occurred, the individual who suspects child abuse or neglect should report his/her suspicions directly to the child abuse reporting hotline, child protective services, or the tribe's or state police, as required by tribal, federal, state and local laws.
-Providers are required to log any suspected concerns regarding child abuse or neglect.
+Include any variations based on the category of care, or ages of the children served: - 2.
+Pre-Service and Orientation Training: